-The salary continuation payments will cease in the event of your death.
-The Severance Benefits described herein shall expire on the one (1) year anniversary of the date of this letter; provided, however, that such rights shall automatically renew for successive one (1) year periods unless the Company provides written notice to you at least 90 days prior to the next scheduled expiration date that such rights will not be renewed.
+2. Term.
+The term of this Agreement will expire on the one (1)-year anniversary of the date of this Agreement; provided, however, that such term will automatically renew for successive one (1)-year periods, unless the Company provides written notice to the Employee at least ninety (90) days prior to the next scheduled expiration date that such term will not be renewed.
+Notwithstanding the foregoing, if the Employee incurs a Qualifying Termination prior to the expiration of such term, this Agreement will not terminate until all obligations of the parties hereunder have been satisfied.